Robert-van-Engelen/Forth500/README.md

 A User Guide is forthcoming...

-This updated Forth compiler is [standard-Forth](https://forth-standard.org) compliant and satisifies:
+This updated Forth compiler is [standard Forth](https://forth-standard.org) 2012 compliant and satisifies:
 - CORE
 - CORE-EXT
 - (BLOCK is incomplete and removed to save space for now)